Code-Institute-Submissions/Irelandoracle1-quizproject_JuneResub/README.md

 ## Deployment

- -The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed to GitHub pages.
+The steps for the deployment are as follows:
-    -In the GitHub repository, I navigated to the Settings tab -From the source section drop-down menu, I selected the Master Branch -Once the master branch has been selected, the page was automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - In the GitHub repository, I navigated to the Settings tab
+  - From the source section drop-down menu, I select the Master Branch
+  - Once the master branch has been selected, the page was automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://irelandoracle1.github.io/quizproject/
+The live link can be found here -https://irelandoracle1.github.io/quizproject/

 ## Credits